List of British Rail electric multiple unit classes: Battery electric multiple unit (BEMU)

 The original BEMU was a one-off unit, withdrawn before the introduction of TOPS.
 A new generation battery EMU (called an Independently Powered Electric Multiple Unit) was created in 2014, converted from a Class 379.

 Non National Rail units

 All rail vehicles operating on Network Rail infrastructure are required to be given TOPS codes.
-For this reason, London Underground, Sheffield Supertram and Tyne & Wear Metro trains have their own TOPS classes:
+For this reason, London Underground, South Yorkshire Supertram and Tyne & Wear Metro trains have their own TOPS classes: